lozass/run_analysis/readme.md

      adds subject and activity information to each observation
      merges test and trial into one single data set From this data set creates a second dataset with averages for each variable for each activity and each subject.

-	 This second dataset is named tidyAveragesDataset.txt
+    This output dataset is named tidyAveragesDataset.txt

 It requires the following R packages/libraries library(gdata)